The purpose of the assignment is:

 Writing a paper

-You write a paper about a topic selected from the suggested topics (see the link below).
+You write a paper about a topic selected from the suggested topics.
 The paper should be based on scientific articles that you yourself select and evaluate.
 The suggested topics are either more in-depth course topics, or topics which we did not cover in the course.
 Pick a topic that looks fun.
 You may also suggest your own topic but it has to been approved by the instructors.
 You will work in teams of 2-4 students.

 Your role as an opponent